 This book is a great resource to break down the whole belief thing including tips for mastering better beliefs.
 You could say that it is my “go to” book when I find myself with doubts floating around my head.
 After a week off with my head spinning from thoughts of doubt, I really needed an hour of quality time to hear a few words of wisdom.

 Occasionally if I’m not paying attention to thoughts I can hear the words I heard throughout my childhood echoing through my mind.
 My parents’ beliefs that I took on to be mine have been reinforced by the teachers and adults I grew up around, are the same ones I have worked so hard to let go of.
-I have been replacing old beliefs that are no longer my “truth” with my new beliefs, the ones that let me step into being who I really am.
+I have been unlearning old beliefs that are no longer my “truth” and creating new beliefs, the ones that let me step into being who I really am.

 So much of what I have learned I am honored to have taken on as my own, how I believe it is good to help others is one example.
 For the beliefs that are just not working for me, I have been working at “unlearning” them.
 Just because I can!
 That is one of the great things about life and everything you do, it’s a matter of choice.
 That’s not to say that there won’t be struggles.
 Learning to re-frame the way I think has been come with some challenges.
-Being fortunate to have met others who have been shown me how to reframe my thoughts has been very helpful.
+Being fortunate to have met others who have been shown me how to re-frame my thoughts has been very helpful.
 Having a community that supports my efforts has been very helpful as well.

 Understanding how we form our beliefs and how they affect the way we choose to do things is eye-opening and empowering.
 This is only the beginning.
-Join GradUit Thrivers to learn more about beliefs and receive the support that will increase your success in mastering new beliefs